Skip to content

 Create account and use the faucet

-In this second, we show you how to create a new local Miden account and how to receive funds from the public Miden faucet website.
+In this section, we show you how to create a new local Miden account and how to receive funds from the public Miden faucet website.

 Configure the Miden client